Rkdroid/GumTree-Responsive-Design/README.md

 versionName=1.1 - Changes

 1. Instead of using Strings.xml (app resources to create fixtures (ads)), mocked the ads data using json, GSON is used for parsing.
-2. Custom Share View has been implemented for the view item page. removed the share view from search results page.
+2. Custom Share View has been implemented for the view item page. removed the share view from search results page. this library helped in https://github.com/dgmltn/Android-ShareEverywhere achieving the functionality.